hydro-informatics/hydro-informatics.github.io/_sources/numerics/openfoam/of-tutorial-multiphase.md

 # Multiphase Solver (interFoam Tutorial)

-In this tutorial we will solve a problem of a 50-m long straight channel with two basins, one smaller one at the inlet and a larger one at the outlet, and an obstacle located in the middle.
+In this tutorial we will solve a problem of a 50-m long straight channel with two basins, one smaller one at the inlet, and a larger one at the outlet, and an obstacle located in the middle.

 ```{figure} ../../img/openfoam/blender/study-area.png
 :alt: openfoam